Start Now

 Tradeoffs with multi-region deployments:

-• Write latency can be high (depends on the distance//network packet transfer times
+• Write latency can be high (depending on the distance//network packet transfer times)

 • Follower reads trade off consistency for latency

-The previous two options offered ways to deploy a single YugabyteDB cluster across zones or regions.
-In situations where applications want to keep data in multiple clouds or in remote regions, YugabyteDB offers asynchronous replication across two data centers or cloud regions.
+The first two options offered ways to deploy a single YugabyteDB cluster across zones or regions.
+If your applications need to store data in multiple clouds or in remote regions, YugabyteDB offers xCluster asynchronous replication across two data centers or cloud regions.

-Figure: Multi-region deployment with single-direction asynchronous replication between clusters
+Multi-region deployment with single-direction asynchronous replication between clusters.

-2. You then set up xCluster asynchronous replication from one cluster to another.
-This can be either bi-directional in active-active configuration, or single-directional in active-passive configuration.
-We discuss the active-passive configuration here, and active-active configuration in the next point.
+2. Set up xCluster asynchronous replication from one cluster to another.
+This can be either bi-directional, in an active-active configuration, or unidirectional (also referred to as single-directional) in an active-passive configuration.
+NOTE: We discuss the active-passive configuration here, while the active-active configuration is covered in Option 4.

-Sink clusters can be used to serve low-latency reads that are timeline consistent to clients nearby.
+Sink clusters can serve low-latency reads—which are timeline consistent—to nearby clients.
 They can also be used for disaster recovery.
-In the event of a source cluster failure, the clients can simply connect to the replicated sink cluster.
+In the case the source cluster fails, the clients can simply connect to the replicated sink cluster.

-xCluster replication is ideal for use cases such as DR, auditing, and compliance.
-Customers can also use xCluster replication to migrate data from a data center to the cloud or from one cloud to another.
-In situations that tolerate eventual consistency, clients in the same region as the sink clusters can get low latency reads.
+xCluster asynchronous replication is ideal for use cases such as disaster recovery, compliance, and auditing.
+You can also use it to migrate data from a data center to the cloud or from one cloud to another.
+In situations that tolerate eventual consistency, clients in the same region as the sink clusters benefit from low latency reads.

-Resilience: If you deploy the nodes of each cluster across zones, you get zone-level resilience.
-In addition, this topology also gives you disaster recovery in the event that the source cluster goes down.
+Resilience: Deploying the nodes of each cluster across zones provides zone-level resilience and enables disaster recovery in case the source cluster fails.

-Consistency: Reads and writes within the source cluster are strongly consistent.
-Because replication across clusters is asynchronous, I/O will be timeline consistent.
+Consistency: Reads and writes performed within the source cluster are strongly consistent.
+However, because replication across clusters occurs asynchronously, I/O will be timeline consistent.

-Latency: With xCluster, replication to the remote cluster happens outside the critical path of a write operation.
-So replication does not materially impact latency of reads and writes.
-In essence you are trading off consistency for latency.
-Reads within the region that a cluster has low latency.
+Latency: With xCluster, replication to the remote cluster takes place outside the critical path of a write operation.
+This means that replication does not significantly impact latency of reads and writes.
+Essentially you are making a tradeoff between consistency and latency.
+In regions where the cluster is located, reads can be performed with low latency.

 In summary, this deployment mode offers:

-• Disaster recovery – non-zero RPO and non- zero RTO
+• Disaster recovery with non-zero RPO and RTO

-• Timeline consistency in the sink cluster, strong consistency in the source cluster
+• Eventual (timeline consistency) in the sink cluster and strong consistency in the source cluster

 • Low latency reads and writes within the source cluster region